 In the optimistic scenario, interest rates and inflation are a bit higher than baseline due to stronger growth, the economy has more than full employment starting in the first quarter of 2025 with unemployment declining below the baseline projection, expected fiscal disputes in Congress resolving more easily than expected, and the Fed's efforts addressing recent bank failures, successfully restoring consumer confidence.
-In the conservative scenario, unemployment begins to rise significantly in the fourth quarter of 2024 and peaks in the fourth quarter of 2025 at 8%, upcoming fiscal disputes in Congress are much worse than anticipated causing business and consumer confidence to fall sharply, and the economy falls into a recession in the fourth quarter of 2024.
+In the conservative scenario, unemployment begins to rise significantly in the fourth quarter of 2025 at 8%, upcoming fiscal disputes in Congress are much worse than anticipated causing business and consumer confidence to fall sharply, and the economy falls into a recession in the fourth quarter of 2024.